1st Reading – Habakkuk 1:2-3, 2:2-4a

 For the vision still has its time, presses on to fulfillment, and will not disappoint; if it delays, wait for it, it will surely come, it will not be late.

-The fulfillment of the vision shall take place at the moment determined by God (see Isaiah 55:10-11).
+This fulfillment will take place at the moment determined by God (see Isaiah 55:10-11).
 Contrary to appearances, God is indeed in charge of the events of life.
 Habakkuk, and everyone else with him, will have to wait patiently until the appointed time arrives.
+The delay is a test of people’s faithfulness.

 God has acted justly, even though man finds it difficult to see it that way.
 The chastisement Judah is receiving, and that Habakkuk is witness to, is medicinal; therefore, it is temporary and proportional to Judah’s faults.